 Getty Museum, The Getty Museum Challenge

-The J. Paul Getty Museum turned their COVID-19-related closure into a PR coup with the Getty Museum Challenge.
-While the idea of replicating famous artworks with what you found around you first appeared on a Dutch Instagram account, the Getty Museum has popularised it to the point of lending it their name.
-They’ve taken a brand that used to be considered elite and inaccessible, and popularised engagement with its “product” so well that it now has a dedicated Reddit thread and an honourable mention on Bored Panda.
+The J. Paul Getty Museum turned its COVID-19-related closure into a PR coup with the Getty Museum Challenge.
+While the idea of replicating famous artworks with what you found around you first appeared on a Dutch Instagram account, the Getty Museum has popularised it to the point of lending it its name.
+They’ve taken a brand that used to be considered elite and inaccessible and popularised engagement with its “product” so well that it now has a dedicated Reddit thread and an honourable mention on Bored Panda.